vlamy/talks/post-quantum-cryptography/post-quantum.md

     * No more thant 2 qubits
 * Entanglement is preserved according to time and space
-* Measuring the state of an entangled qubit allows to determinate the state of the other qubit ]
+* Measuring the state of an entangled qubit allows to determinate the state of the other qubit
+* There is neither teleportation nor time travel her !
+]

 ---